-At Bradford Jacobs our Employer of Record (EOR) platforms provide complete solutions for companies moving into Finland, a leading member of the European Union.
-We know successful international expansion depends on making the right moves from day one.
+At Bradford Jacobs, our Employer of Record (EOR) platforms provide complete solutions for companies moving into Finland, a leading member of the European Union.
+We know successful Global Expansion depends on making the right moves from day one.
 This is vital for foreign companies establishing their presence and operating payroll in Finland.
 Compliance with Finnish payroll laws is essential to your business’s smooth and stress-free transition into the market.
-Our teams step in from the start, locating talent through our Professional Employer Organization (PEO) networks, then dealing with Finland’s Central Tax Administration and the Social Insurance Institution (Kela).
+Our teams step in from the start, locating talent through our Professional Employer Organization (PEO) networks, and then dealing with Finland’s Central Tax Administration and the Social Insurance Institution (Kela).
 We do the work, so you do not have to.

 What Finland Payroll Options Are Available for Companies?

 Remote payroll – This option allows businesses to operate under a single payroll system, by adding employees in Finland to your parent company’s payroll.
 However, these employees must operate under different regulations, which can cause some problems.
 Internal payroll – You may operate payroll from your subsidiary, especially if you are committed to growing your company’s presence in Finland.
 However, this does require hiring dedicated HR staff that understand the Finnish employment and compliance laws.

 Finland payroll processing company – If you are considering outsourcing, working with a Finnish payroll company will help in processing your payroll – but not when it comes to compliance.
 Finland payroll outsourcing – However, there is another option available which solves both concerns by working with a company such as Bradford Jacobs.
 We can handle both your payroll and compliance for all your employees in Finland.
 We take the stress of administration off your shoulders so you can focus on what you do best.